BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

         return (curr() == c);
     }

-    //Call this function to check if you have reached the end of file bool endOfFile() {
+    // Call this function to check if you have reached the end of file bool endOfFile() {
         return (currCharIndex >= input.size());
     }

-    //this is the error state call it when the token is invalid void sError() {
+    // This is the error state call it when the token is invalid void sError() {
         numCharRead = 0;
     }